 In addition to supplying a forum for individuals to meet and network with their peers, this event provides attendees with thought leadership presentations and discussions on industry trends, best practices and technological advances.

-Below you will find a recap video of the 2018 Loss Control Summit and written summaries of key sessions.
-If you have any questions about this year’s or future events, please feel free to reach out to Warren Woermke at email@example.com.
+Below you will find written summaries of key sessions.
+If you have any questions about this year’s or future events, please feel free to reach out to Warren Woermke at firstname.lastname@example.org.

 - Michael Eckert of Accident Fund Insurance Company of America delivered an engaging presentation on one of the most pressing issues facing loss control leadership – the recruitment, development and retention of loss control professionals.
 It is no secret that the insurance industry is aging, with 2017 US Bureau of Labor Statistics data showing that 702 000 members of the workforce are aged 55 or older, which is approximately 25% of the total insurance workforce.
 Mike spoke to us about some unique ways Accident Fund addresses these struggles, including providing well defined career paths and self development opportunities, trainee and intern programs, and recruiting through job fairs and other events.
 We were thrilled by the overwhelming positive response.